The Blue Stone is one of the most interesting landmarks. Get more about town-life in Russia

 Huge popularity among the guests of Pereslavl enjoys the private Museum of Flat Irons.
 This museum, one of a kind in Russia, occupies an old merchant’s house not far from the town’s center.
 The museum’s collection includes some 200 irons made in Russia, Germany and Poland between 17th and 20th centuries.

 Just 30 years ago, Pereslavl district had a network of narrow railways to serve peat-mining industry.
-Joseph Stalin’s son Vassily, who was an Air Force General, used one of these lines to get to his dacha on the bank of Lake Plescheevo.
+Joseph Stalin’s son Vassily, who was an Air Force General, used one of these lines to get to his dacha.
 With decline of turf production, these railways were demolished, while only a few kilometres of tracks survived.
 The museum is situated at the former railway depot, where the exhibits include steam and diesel locomotives, machines, cars and railcars of the late 19th to early 20th centuries collected from all over Russia.
-Several times a year they start old steam engines and arrange short trips on surviving part of the narrow-gauge railway.
-Exciting experience!
+Several times a year they start old steam engines and arrange short trips.
+Exciting experience and exciting about town-life in Russia.

 Make it Happen!